Noisy Interactive Quantum Communication: Conclusion: Discussion and Open Questions

 \section{Conclusion: Discussion and Open Questions}

-We perform simulation of interactive quantum protocols over noisy channels with only a linear dilation factor.
-In particular, our approach is to replace irreversible measurements by reversible pseudo-measurements in the Cleve-Buhrman model (shared entanglement, classical communication), and then in the analogous noisy model to teleport the corresponding quantum communication register to avoid losing the quantum information it contains over the noisy channel.
-With this approach, we have been able to prove that it is possible to simulate the evolution of quantum protocols designed for noiseless quantum channels over noisy channels with only a linear dilation factor.
-Moreover, in the case of adversarial channel errors in which parties are allowed to pre-share a linear amount of entanglement, we were able to prove that the error rate of $\frac{1}{2} - \epsilon$ our simulation protocol can sustain is optimal unless we generalize the noisy communication model such that the order in which the parties take turn in the protocol can be adapted to the errors.
-But in a noisy setting, restricting to non-adaptive protocols is natural.
-Otherwise, depending on the particular view of each party on the evolution of the protocol due to previous errors, they could disagree on whose turn it is to speak, and this would result in protocols that are not well defined.
+In this work, we proposed a simulation of interactive quantum protocols intended for noiseless communication over noisy channels.
+Our approach is to replace irreversible measurements by reversible pseudo-measurements in the Cleve--Buhrman model, i.e., the model with shared entanglement and classical communication.
+Then, in the noisy version of the model, we teleport back and forth the corresponding quantum communication register to avoid losing quantum information.
+We develop a representation for such noisy quantum protocols that gives an analogue of Schulman's protocol tree representation for classical protocols.
+We prove that with this approach, it is possible to simulate the evolution of quantum protocols designed for noiseless quantum channels over noisy classical channels with only a linear dilation factor.

+In the case of adversarial channel errors in which the parties are allowed to pre-share a linear amount of entanglement, we prove that the error rate of $\tfrac{1}{2} - \epsilon$ that our simulation tolerates is optimal unless we allow adaptive protocols.
+(An adaptive protocol is a generalization of the noisy communication model wherein the order in which the parties take turns speaking can be adapted to the errors.)
+In a noisy setting, restricting to non-adaptive (oblivious) protocols seems natural.
+Adaptive protocols run the risk of entering a deadlock: depending on the particular view of each party of the evolution of the protocol due to previous errors, the parties could disagree on whose turn it is to speak.
+This would result in protocols that are not well defined.